ginkoid/dtesters-es/readme.md

 * `after` (optional): Only include events after this time.
 Accepts seconds since Jan 1 1970.
 * terms `board`, `card`, `link`, `id`, `kind`, `user`, `admin_user` (optional): Providing these attributes will filter based on the exact values provided.
 Partial matches are not possible
 * `content` (optional): Providing this parameter will search based on the `actual`, `client`, `content`, `expected`, `steps`, `system`, `title`.
 Supports partial matches.
-* `query` (optional): Providing this parameter will search based on all content attrbutes, using a subset of the [elasticsearch simple query syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html#simple-query-string-syntax)
+* `query` (optional): Providing this parameter will search based on all content attrbutes, using the full [elasticsearch simple query syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html#simple-query-string-syntax)

 ## Running your own